 Covid-19 information for families

 At Very Special Kids we are committed to the health and wellbeing of our community.
 To ensure we continue to support as many families as possible, we have adapted some of our services.
 These include:

-- Family support services will revert to telehealth and zoom sessions
+- Family support services will continue via telehealth and zoom with emergency cases assessed individually

-- Bookings at Glen Osmond Farm in Woodend cannot be honoured
+- Bookings at Glen Osmond Farm will be postponed

 We will endeavour to support in home end-of-life or emergency situations, please contact your Family Support Practitioner to discuss.

 To align our services with advice from the Department of Health and Human Services (DHHS), the following COVID-safe measures are permanently in place: